ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ## Introduction

-Avalanche is an open-source platform for building decentralized applications (dApps) in one interoperable, highly scalable ecosystem.
+Avalanche is an open-source platform for building decentralized applications (Dapps) in one interoperable, highly scalable ecosystem.
 Avalanche is the first ecosystem designed to accommodate the scale of global finance, with near-instant transaction finality.

-Avalanche empowers developers to join a rich ecosystem of interoperable and fault-tolerant blockchains known as subnets.
+Avalanche empowers developers to join a rich ecosystem of interoperable and fault-tolerant blockchains known as Subnets.
 Subnets allow developers to isolate and scale their applications, enabling customization for any use-case.
-Subnets can be permission-ed or permission-less, allowing subnet creators to build dApps that support arbitrary levels of privacy and compliance.
+Subnets can be permission-ed or permission-less, allowing Subnet creators to build Dapps that support arbitrary levels of privacy and compliance.

-Avalanche empowers developers to build dApps in any language through the Virtual Machine (VM) framework.
-VMs are language agnostic, and grant developers rich amounts of flexibility in the implementation of their dApp.
+Avalanche empowers developers to build Dapps in any language through the Virtual Machine (VM) framework.
+VMs are language agnostic, and grant developers rich amounts of flexibility in the implementation of their Dapp.

 Avalanche employs a novel consensus algorithm which allows it to have strong safety guarantees, quick finality, and high throughput, without compromising decentralization.